 Debt funds mean bonds, government bills, treasury bills, commercial papers etc.

 Like all other asset classes Debt mutual funds also carries certain risk.
-Generally, there are two types of risk an investor should be aware before investing in Debt mutual funds.
+Generally, there are two types of risk an investor should be aware of before investing in Debt mutual funds.

 Interest Rate Risk: